MadeleenRoestorff/coverage-gist-badge/README.md

 ## Future Work

-scalability,
+Scalability,
-color gradient based on coverage percentage, get request before patch to check if update is needed
+linear color gradient based on coverage percentage, get request before patch to check if update is needed